ahuggel/SwissRailwayClock/docs/README.md

 The code for the different architectures is in the directories ```source-legacy```, ```source-modern``` and ```source-amoled```.
 Besides the actual watchface, each also implements its own version of the global settings class and the on-device menu, as they provide slightly different options to cater for the capabilities of each class of devices.

-In some of the common code, [exclude annotations] are used to distinguish between code for modern and legacy devices and there are further exclude annotations to distinguish between legacy devices with more and less memory.
+In some of the common code, [exclude annotations] are used to distinguish between code for modern (incl.
+AMOLED) and legacy devices with more and less memory.
+Modern and AMOLED devices use a global instance of ```class Shapes```, which deals with the coordinates of the watchface shapes, i.e., the hands and tickmarks.
+Legacy watches don't use this class because of the memory overhead it adds.

 Symbols for active alarms, phone connection and notifications, as well as the various indicators use icons from a [custom font];